-Trello is one of the most popular digital nomad apps, because it helps you keeping track of all of your business projects.
+Trello is one of the most popular digital nomad apps because it helps you keep track of all of your business projects.
 You can exchange notes with your clients or coworkers, leave comments, upload files, set deadlines, and create boards for different plans.
-A great project management software which you can have for free.
+A great project management software that you can have for free.

 Active Collab is another great project management tool, which is designed specifically for team collaborations.
 It allows you to track times, budget your project finances, process invoices, and to manage your resources.

 Evernote is a fantastic tool to organize all of the little things you want or need to keep.
 It doesn’t matter if you have websites, files, or photos.
 This digital notepad stores everything nice and neatly.